Cherreads

 The squirrel turned out to be quite clever.
 It took advantage of my dizziness with a relentless barrage of attacks.

-I spat out and wiped a bit of blood from my mouth.
+I spat and wiped some blood from my mouth.

-"Alright, squirrel.
-This time I'll get a bit serious."
+"All right, squirrel.
+This time, I'll get serious."

-I recalled the stance I used when I lost consciousness.
-I followed its pattern, adding some adjustments from the book given by Elder Hartono.
+I recalled the stance I had used when I had lost consciousness.
+I followed its pattern, making adjustments based on the book Elder Hartono gave me.

 The squirrel gave me no time.
-While I was preparing my stance, it attacked me again.
+While I was preparing, it attacked again.

-"Hey, it turns out you have no basic honor, you damn squirrel!"
+"Hey!
+It turns out you have no honor, you damn squirrel!"

 "Hey, Tono!
 Don't bother me!"